 Eggnog is a supremely indulgent holiday drink.
 It’s super-creamy, deliciously spiced, and boozy enough to get the party started this holiday season.
-While traditionally, eggnog is made with raw eggs, this homemade recipe comes together by heating the eggs like a crème anglaise.
-Don’t let that put you off – it’s surprisingly simple to make.
+While eggnog is traditionally made with raw eggs, this Homemade Eggnog recipe comes together by heating the eggs like a crème anglaise.
+But don’t let that put you off.
+It’s really simple to make.

 - Why This Eggnog Does Not Contain Uncooked Eggs